phalpha/cloudcomputing_proteomicanalysis/README.md

 # cloudcomputing_proteomicanalysis
-exploring the use of cloud computing on proteomic data
+exploring the use of cloud computing on proteomic data for CS 273C, Cloud Computing for Biology and Healthcare

 # Cloud Technologies for Proteomic Analysis of Adipogenesis